 RESIDENTS OF THE STATE OF WISCONSIN MUST apply before the County Clerk of the County in which either is a resident for at least 30 days.
 They may be married in any county in the State of Wisconsin.
 When marriages are to occur outside the State of Wisconsin, the applicant must comply with the jurisdictions requirements of that County.

-Application must be made between 8:00 a.m. and 4:00 p.m., Monday through Friday.
+WHEN TO APPLY Application must be made between 8:00 a.m. and 3:30 p.m., Monday through Friday.
 (Allow 15-20 minutes for application process) There is a statutory five-day waiting period, exclusive of the day of application, required from the time of application until the license is issued.
 For example, if an application is completed on the 10th of a month, the license will be issued and can be used on the 16th of the month.
 Counting the day after issuance date, the marriage license is valid for exactly 30 days, and must be used in that period of time.
 Since the license is valid for 30 days after issuance, application can be made up to 35 days ahead of the ceremony, but no further in advance.
 Licenses cannot leave the Clerks office until the license becomes effective.
-Couples should take into account that the office is not open Saturdays, Sundays or legal holidays.
+Couples should take into account that the office is not open Saturdays, Sundays or Courthouse holidays (New Years Day, Spring Holiday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas, New Years Day).
 For example, if a couple is planning to be married on a Saturday, application would have to be made at least by the Friday preceding the week of the marriage to be able to pick up the license during office hours.
 BEST "RULE OF THUMB" (considering weekends, etc.): Apply no less than 7 days before and no more than 35 days before the ceremony.
-A 5-day waiting period is required by law, but may be waived by the County Clerk if the applicant pays an additional $25 to cover the processing cost.
+A 6-day waiting period is required by law, but may be waived by the County Clerk if the applicant pays an additional $25 to cover the processing cost.

 Certified copy of birth certificate required for all applicants.
 The certified copy is that copy which has been obtained from the *County or **State level office where vital records are held and who are authorized to issue certified copies of such records.
 We CANNOT accept photocopies, certificates issued by hospitals, baptismal record, Birth Registration Notification forms, etc. Some birth certificates do not include the parents FULL names.
 In those cases, applicants must be able to state their parents full names (full first, full middle and mothers maiden names), correctly spelled.